DanielJDupont/react-animejs-wrapper/readme.md

 Intended to be used with Next.js and with TypeScript but it should work with React and JavaScript as is.

-This package was also created to meet the needs of Interview Py.
+This package was also created to meet the needs of **Interview Py**.
 It is a comprehensive interview prepration resource that prepares software developers and engineers for coding interviews using Python.

 ## Installation